-The spectral upturn to a hard spectral component at $E \gsim 50$~keV with photon index $\Gamma_2 <$~1.5 detected by \integ\ requires in the synchrotron emission models a presence of very high energy leptonic component with a hard $e^{\pm}$ spectrum in TeV regime.
-Considering the spectral fits presented in Table \ref{tab:table1}, where the MeV range {\sl COMPTEL} data were not included in the spectral analysis, one can find especially hard index $\Gamma_2 \lsim 1$ requiring even harder particle spectra.
-Shock acceleration is a widely used mechanism of particle energization in mildly magnetized flows produced by winds in massive star-pulsar binary system.
-Diffusive acceleration by a single shock produces power-law particle spectra of indexes $s \gsim 2$ both in relativistic and non-relativistic shocks \citep[][]{BE87,B12}.
-The corresponding synchrotron photon spectra show the power-law photon distribution with photon indexes $\Gamma = \left(s+1\right) / 2 > 1.5$.
-The X-ray spectra of \ls\ presented in Tables \ref{tab:table1} and \ref{tab:table2} shown in Figs.~\ref{fig:spec_eeuf} require in the synchrotron model a specific particle distribution which has to provide a spectral upturn from a power-law photon distribution of index $\Gamma_1 \sim$ ~1.5 below 50 keV to a power-law of $\Gamma_2$ at least less than 1.5 or even $\sim 1$ if a spectral break in 100~keV -- 1~MeV range is expected.
-Particle spectra which have a piece wise power-law distribution with a low energy branch of a spectral index $s_1 \sim$ 2 and the high energy branch of an index $s_2 \sim$ 1 just before a spectral break energy $E_{max}$ was obtained in models of colliding shock flows that can be expected in the wind collision systems which may model \ls\ .
+Shock acceleration is a widely used mechanism of particle energization in mildly magnetized flows produced by winds in massive star--pulsar binary systems.
+Diffusive acceleration by a single shock produces power-law test particle spectra of indices $s \gsim 2$ both at relativistic and nonrelativistic shocks \citep[][]{BE87,B12}.
+The corresponding synchrotron photon spectra show the power-law photon distribution with photon indices $\Gamma = \left(s+1\right) / 2 > 1.5$.
+As discussed above, the X-ray spectra of \ls\ presented in Tables \ref{tab:table2} and \ref{tab:table3} could require a specific distribution of accelerated particles, which becomes harder at higher energies.
+Particle spectra with a piece-wise power-law distribution, a low-energy branch of a spectral index $s_1 \sim$ 2, and a high-energy branch of an index $s_2 \sim$ 1 just before $E_{max}$ were obtained in models of colliding shock flows \citep{BSPWN_2017,2019ApJ...876L...8B}.
+These that can be expected in the wind collision systems that may model \ls.